jeffonbowen/R-Notes/README.md

 # R-Notes

 This is where I keep by notes, reference material and example scripts.
-Jeff R Reference Notes is my main notebook for code and tips.

--   [x] Intro to GAMs.
 -   [x] Put everything on Github.
 What to do with data files?
 Store on OneDrive?
 -   [x] Review style guide <https://style.tidyverse.org/>
 -   [ ] Go through complete biodversity analysis with the Site C bird data.